 Who is Marco Sison?

 Hi, That's me.
 I'm Marco Sison.
 I started Nomad FIRE to show you an alternative to the stress and grind of working 70-hours a week.

-I have traveled the last five years to over 40 countries to show you the best ways to save, invest, and live in amazing places for 70% less cost than the US.
+I have traveled the last seven years to over 40 countries to show you the best ways to save, invest, and live in amazing places for 70% less cost than the US.

 At Nomadic FIRE, I approach things differently than other Early Retirement Blogs